Hungarian Revolution of 1848: Main theater of war – Western Front

 After capturing Pozsony and Győr with little resistance, they defeated Perczel at the Battle of Mór (December 30).
 The Hungarian government evacuated Pest for Debrecen.
 By early January, the Hungarian army regrouped along the Tisza.

 Hungarian forces launched a limited counterattack in January, retaking Szolnok and defeating Austrian units in the Battle of Cegléd.
 However, they lost fortresses like Lipótvár and Eszék.

 Görgei’s corps withdrew through northern Hungary to the east, luring after him important Austrian forces.
 He delivered a proclamation in Vác urging discipline, which caused political tension with Kossuth.
 After resting and training recruits, Görgei defeated Austrian forces at the Battle of Branyiszkó (February 5).

-Austrian Invasion of Northern Hungary
+Austrian invasion of northern Hungary

 Franz Schlik’s corps entered Hungary in early December, defeating Defense Minister Lázár Mészáros in the Battle of Kassa.
 Colonel György Klapka later took command and pushed Schlik back in battles at Tarcal, Bodrogkeresztúr, and Tokaj (January 22–31), protecting Debrecen.
 After his victory at Branyiszkó, Görgei joined Klapka in Kassa on February 10, forcing Schlik to retreat toward Central Hungary.

-Transylvanian Operations
+Transylvania

 By November, most Hungarian forces had left Transylvania, except for the Székelys in Háromszék Seat.